Mnntn/nofx/README.md

 #### **Step 2: Configure Exchanges**
 1. Click "交易所配置" button
-2. Enable Binance or Hyperliquid (or both)
+2. Enable Binance, BingX or Hyperliquid (or any combination)
 3. Enter your API credentials
 4. Save configuration